 How to open Demat account for NRIs

 NRIs can open a Demat account and trading account with stockbrokers or banks registered with NSDL and CDSL.
 For that you need to have either NRE or NRO bank account.
 You need to select either a repatriable Demat account or a non-repatriable Demat account depending on your.
 NRIs can open a Demat account online or offline.
 Here are the steps to open Demat accounts:

-- Download and fill the Demat account opening form.
+- Download and fill out the Demat account opening form.

 - Attach all the required documents.